• About share house

 remarks

-Deposit key money
+Deposit and key money

 none